 Here are some of the pictures her mom and I took that night.
 She’s the beautiful little lady in her red Annie dress in the first picture.

-Sunday was a beautiful sunshiney day.
-A friend surprised me before church by giving me an Easter basket with art supplies in it, a basket with Gold Brick Eggs and a blue stuffed bunny.
+Sunday was a beautiful sunshiny day.
+My friend, Kendal, surprised me before church by giving me an Easter basket with art supplies in it, a basket with Gold Brick Eggs, and a blue stuffed bunny.
 I have never had anyone give me an Easter basket since I was little.
 This meant so much to me and put a big smile on my heart.
-You know who you are, Thank You!
+Thank you so much Kendal for making me feel so special!

 Here is a link to this morning’s Worship Service.
 This old lady who has read and studied her Bible all her life has been learning so much each week from our young pastor.
 The sermon is titled A DIFFERENT KING.
 Please take a few minutes and watch it!